-Luka intends to walk over the mountains and back to Kyiv where he hopes to reunite with his father who is in Siberia and his mother.
+Luka intends to walk over the mountains and back to Kyiv where he hopes to reunite with his mother and eventually with his father who is in Siberia.
 He sets out for the mountains in the distance but while walking through a farmers mucky field, Luka badly cuts his foot.
 Cold, hungry and not properly dressed for travel, Luka manages to find shelter in the farmer's barn.
 His luck changes the next day when he is caught by the farmer's wife attempting to steal food from their well stocked pantry.

 Helmut and Margarete clean Luka up, treat his wounds, feed him and lock him in one of the bedrooms for the night.
 Luka wants to escape and continue his journey to Kyiv, but Helmut and Margarete insist that he stay.
 Weighing the risk of having him stay at the farm against the chances of him dying on the way to Kyiv, they decide he should stay until he has recovered his health.
 They advise him that with winter coming on he will not likely survive the journey.